Go there, go there, go there

 No hay anuncios

-Accompanying the families from Canet, we made our way through the Spanish courts: we appealed to the TSJC, the Supreme Court, and the Constitutional Court, and the latter two rejected it without examining the merits.
+Accompanying the families from Canet, we made our way through the Spanish courts: we appealed to the TSJC, the Supreme Court, and the Constitutional Court, and the latter two dismissed it without considering the merits.
 We could give up or go to international courts.
 We did not hesitate: we had to go.

-We knew that the battle for the model in international instances — and Canet and the European Court of Human Rights are just one chapter of it — was a long battle and that it would not be easy.
-Because going to Europe against the Spanish state is not a piece of cake and especially because linguistic rights are still an incipient field under construction: when minority languages have a hostile state, they play an unequal game.
+We knew that the battle for the model in international instances —and Canet and the European Court of Human Rights is just one chapter of it— was a long battle and that it would not be easy.
+Because going to Europe against the Spanish state is not a piece of cake and, above all, because linguistic rights are a field still in its early stages of construction: when minoritized languages have a hostile state, they play an unequal game.
 We knew that this fight, as always when rights are defended, might not be won in the first battle, but we also knew that the most important thing is to fight it.

 Cargando